minima-global/minidocs/docs/runanode/selectplatform/linux_vps.md

 ### Useful Docker commands

-The following commands can be run from your server command line.
+The following commands can be run from your server command line, logged in as the minima user.

 View the logs: `docker logs minima9001`<br/>